ArcInstitute/Wizards-Staff/README.md

 # King-Gizzard
-Calcium imaging analysis pipeline of CaImAn ouputs for the Arc Institute.
+Calcium imaging analysis pipeline for extracting metrics from Lizard-Wizard outputs, developed for the Arc Institute.